mrf7777/furfolio_site/README.md

 - [x] allow account disabling?
   - django already solved this

+# Legal documents on website

+## Terms of Service

+### When is ToS accepted and how is it enforced
+- account creation
+- public use

+### What happens when ToS is modified
+- notify users via email

+### Account creation
+- content rating and age
+- fabrication and fraud
+- after banned account creation
+- warnings
+- bans
+- avatar policy

+### User created content
+- service abuse
+- spam
+- links to 3rd party sites
+- rating
+  - definition of general
+  - definition of adult
+  - if unsure, use adult rating
+- offer content
+  - must be about a service, product, performance, or other item created and delivered by a creator.
+    - anything else is not allowed
+  - citations must be present
+    - must abide by copyright law
+  - duplicate offers only allowed if at most one offer is not closed
+  - AI is prohibited
+  - prohibited:
+    - blogging
+    - questions
+    - updates
+    - journalism
+    - violation of copyright
+      - Content that is not yours

+### User conduct
+- expected of users and non-user visitors
+- regarding user-to-user interaction
+- spam
+  - overloading with file uploads
+  - bots
+- abuse
+  - threats
+  - harassment
+  - stalking

+### Limited Liability
+- we are not responsible
+  - but we do provide mitigation tools

+### Enforcement
+- community moderation and reporting
+- user content
+- user interaction
+- staff perform actions to address reports

+## Privacy Policy

+### What happens when Privacy Policy is updated?
+- email users

+### handling of PII such as username and email address
+- we do not distribute

+### Cookies
+- we use cookies for
+  - the capture of your timezone settings on the device you use our site

 # Convention space ideas.
 - QR Code for artists to print for their table to show URL for query for their offers.
 - QR Code for vending space which has URL for query for offers at the convention.